-In 2022-23 we will seek to secure the necessary funding to support our community work.
+In 2023-24 we will seek to secure the necessary funding to support our community work.
 Our ambition is to:

-- Secure an exit strategy with an alternative provider to ensure the continuation and development of our ACE project, and empower the MAP Group to support the project in developing the service to meet the needs of those referred. - Resume a full range of activities and secure further funding to support the sustainability and development of new well-being opportunities for local people at Plungington Community Centre. - Ensure the voices of people in need within our communities continue to inform the development of service delivery and practice both internally and externally, including those affected by trauma and loss, homelessness, mental ill health and old age.
+- Maintain the full range of activities and secure further funding to support the sustainability and development of new well-being opportunities for local people at Plungington Community Centre. - Ensure the voices of people in need within our communities continue to inform the development of service delivery and practice both internally and externally, including those affected by trauma and loss, homelessness, mental ill health and old age. - Develop a semi-independent/move on living offer to residents within Vincent House.